 How You Can Fit Beauty and Cosmetology Programs into Your Busy Life

-If you have a job now, even a full time job, you can schedule your beauty and cosmetology programs coursework around it.
+If you have a job now, even a full-time job, you can schedule your beauty and cosmetology program coursework around it.
 If you work a typical 9-to-5 job, take courses in the evenings or on weekends.
 If you work a different schedule, take classes during the day.
 Whatever works for your current work schedule is how you should take your courses so that you can continue to earn a living.
-Most people don’t have the luxury be able to stop working to go to school.
+Most people don’t have the luxury to be able to stop working to go to school.

 Most beauty schools also recognize that a lot of people have families, yet still want to fit in training for a new career.
 This is another area in which a flexible course schedule can benefit you.
 If you need to get your kids off to school in the morning and pick them up in the afternoon, you can schedule your classes in between or at times when your partner or spouse is off work and available to take over with the kids.